-The APG Secretariat consists of 13 staff members as well as a secondee from the Australian government as follows:
+The APG Secretariat consists of 13 permanent staff members as follows:

 - Executive Secretary;